 The Department’s commitment to student funding remains imperative to provide a robust platform upon which to make this objective a concrete reality.
 AAS offers two types of academic scholarships to eligible students: tuition-based scholarships that help cover tuition related costs associated with attending the University of Houston and book scholarships that go toward defraying the costs of student textbooks.
 As such, the Department of African American Studies is pleased to announce the 2022-2023 academic scholarships.
-(Deadline for application submission is Friday, November 11, 2022 at 5:00pm CST).
+(Deadline for application submission is Friday, August 4, 2023 at 5pm CST).
 The applicant’s short essay must address any distinct descriptive criteria described below, e.g. The Turner scholarship emphasizes leadership skills.
 To apply, go to AccessUH and click on the Scholarship Universe icon.
 Search for the scholarship or endowment you're interested in and apply.

-Successful applicants will receive funds this Spring 2023.
+Successful applicants will receive funds this Fall 2023.

 Dr. Clara L. Meek Endowment for African American Studies